 geologic repository-A system that is intended to be used for, or may be used for, the disposal of radioactive waste or spent nuclear fuel in excavated geologic media.
 A geologic repository includes (a) the geologic repository operations area, and (b) the portion of the geologic setting that provides isolation.
-The U.S. Department of Energy is continuing to study Yucca Mountain in Nevada for location of a geologic repository.
+DOE has been studying Yucca Mountain in Nevada as the location of a geologic repository.
+However, the Administration intends to terminate further development of the proposed geologic repository at Yucca Mountain.
+The Administration intends to convene a "blue ribbon commission" to evaluate alternative approaches for meeting these obligations, and to provide recommendations that will form the basis for working with Congress to revise the statutory framework for managing and disposing of spent nuclear fuel and high-level radioactive waste.